mdemichele/mdemichele/README.md

 ### Hey, I'm Matt 👋

-I'm a software engineer from Maui, Hawaii.
-I build applications for the web.
-I'm particularly interested in all things JavaScript and Python.

-💬 Ask me about:
-React SPA's.
-I'm currently knee-deep in React and would love to have an interesting conversation about its ins and outs.
+I'm a software engineer working primarily with JavaScript and Python.
+I'm passionate about building secure, scalable, and efficient applications for the web.
+I'm constantly growing in my abilities as a programmer.
+While working full-time, I'm completing a computer science degree through Oregon State University and finishing a coding bootcamp through the Springboard Software Engineering Career Track.

+My current side projects involve building scalable web applications using Node.js and React.
+I'm also building things with Flask, as well as experimenting with C.

 📫 How to reach me:
 - Shoot me an email at m.d.demichele@gmail.com